How to bridge the sales experience gap, analyze sales opportunities with ease, set the right sales strategy and adopt the right sales tactics.

 The warrior seller can acquire and maintain the necessary technical or product knowledge and has sufficient skills and resources to address the customer’s decision-making needs.

 Examples of solutions where normally only one person manages the entire process include, contract renewals, repeat sales or regularly purchased products, and relatively lower cost items that are decided upon by middle managers such as event venues and services, replacements, and maintenance requirements.

 A systemised approach is often effective for solutions in the warrior quadrant because success depends on a higher volume of sales that are normally lower cost items.

-If a sales person is required to address both low value and high value uncomplicated sales, sometimes he or she will need to call high.
-The higher the price associated with a sale, the more senior the decision maker will be.
+If a salesperson is required to address both low value and high value uncomplicated requirements, sometimes he or she will need to call high.
+The higher the price associated with a sale, the greater the seniority of the decision maker.